openstax/napkin-notes/tech-talks.md

 (if you want to give a talk but want some ideas on what to show)

-- Recurring: favorite libraries
+- favorite libraries
     - ampersandjs.com
     - github.com/avajs
     - [x] knockoutjs.com
     - github.com/maxogden/yo-yo
 - How to use Browser Performance tools (repaints)
 - Performance collection: (repaints, image/XHR requests).
 How to add it to integration tests & production
     - http://githubengineering.com/browser-monitoring-for-github-com/
 - Accessibility: how to get into normal ux/dev/qa process
 - HSTS preloading